unionai/unionai-docs/source/api/flytekit-sdk/configuration/index.md

 For example, see `pyflyte package <pyflyte.html#pyflyte-package>`_ command.

 **Python Config Object**: A :py:class:`~flytekit.configuration.Config` object can by used directly, e.g. when initializing a :py:class:`~flytefit.remote.remote.FlyteRemote` object.
 See :doc:`here <design/control_plane>` for examples on how to specify a ``Config`` object.

-**Environment Variables**: Users can specify these at compile time, but when your task is run, Flyte Propeller will also set configuration to ensure correct interaction with the platform.
+**Environment Variables**: You can specify these at compile time, but when your task is run, Flyte Propeller will also set configuration to ensure correct interaction with the platform.
 The environment variables must be specified with the format ``FLYTE_{SECTION}_{OPTION}``, all in upper case.
-For example, to specify the :py:class:`PlatformConfig.endpoint <flytekit.configuration.PlatformConfig>` setting, the environment variable would be ``FLYTE_PLATFORM_URL``.
+For example, to specify the
+:py:class:`PlatformConfig.endpoint <flytekit.configuration.PlatformConfig>` setting, the environment variable would be ``FLYTE_PLATFORM_URL``.

 .. note::